JameEnder/JameEnder/README.md

 ### Hi there, I'm JameEnder 👋

-Hi, I enjoy frontend and backend webdev, and any kind of coding or programming.
+Hi, I enjoy frontend, backend and any kind of coding or programming.

--   🔭 I’m currently working on some webdev related projects
+-   🔭 I’m currently working on Arcanya 🧙‍♂️
--   🌱 I’m currently learning Svelte, Express & NestJS, Node & MongoDB / Postgresql
+-   ✨ I’m currently mastering Rust, Bun & Axum, PostgreSQL and SurrealDB